Leeds University Library's Gypsy, Traveller and Roma Collections: Later donations

 In 2001 Sir Angus Fraser author and scholar bequeathed his collection to the Library.
 More recent additions include the collections of the activists Jenny Smith, Bristol area Councillor and Labour Campaigner for Traveller Rights, and Diana Allen, Solicitor and Rights Campaigner.

 Introductory video

-In 2017 the Leeds Gypsy and Traveller Exchange (GATE) community collaborated with Special Collections to create a short video introduction to the collections.
+In 2017 the Leeds Gypsy and Traveller Exchange (GATE) community collaborated with Cultural Collections to create a short video introduction to the collections.

 New acquisitions

 Leeds University Library acquires books and archives to enhance the Gypsy, Traveller and Roma Collections.